 - Create a new list every few weeks or months to maintain variety and keep employees from going back to junk food.

-Additionally, this particular incentive can be used to project a more health and wellness-conscious image of the company to potential employees.
+Additionally, this particular incentive can be used to project a more health and -conscious image of the to potential employees.

 10) Stationery and Equipment Personalization

 Work space personalization is a common trait among Millennials.